muldjord/occurity/README.md

 #### Version x.x.x (unimplemented)
 * Add 'startingChart' to config to allow setting initial displayed chart
 * Add all charts to combo in preferences to allow setting 'startingChart' config variable
-* Change all fonts to SVG's.
-Render each row into a graphicsItem so all letters are moved together as a layer.
-Create a "QList<QPair<QString, QGraphicsItem> >" where QString is the row size and each QGraphicsItem is a parent item holding all letters (QGraphicsSvgItem) in a row.
-Now changing size is as simple as hiding and showing items from that list.
-We can find a specific size by looking up the size from the QStrings.
-Or we can move up or down in size by simply looking at the next item in the list up / down.

 #### Version 0.7.0 (In progress, unreleased)
 * MAJOR: Added 'optotype' chart type.
-This chart type obsoletes the old 'font' chart and uses SVG's directly instead of requiring a ttf font
+This chart type obsoletes the old 'font' chart and uses SVG's directly instead of requiring a ttf font.
+All SVG's should be calibrated as 100 pixels = 1 arc minute
-* Added crowding rectangle for all font charts using 'c' key
+* Added crowding rectangle for all optotype charts using 'c' key
 * Now uses a 500 pixel width ruler in preferences to determine pixel to mm ratio

+##### Known issues
+* 'svgchart' type doesn't scale in a meaningful manner.
+Considering changing 'scale' attribute to a 'mode' attribute that can be set as 'fittowidth', 'static', 'scaled' and perhaps a few others. 'static' should just place the SVG at whatever pixel size it has been made with. 'scaled' should scale according to patient distance (otherwise similar to 'static')
+* SVG optotype files has to be named as single letter filenames to work wellwith the current XML row design.
+This hould probably be expanded to allow any filename where the XML could split them using ';'

 #### Version 0.6.2 (26may2021)
 * Added 'T' to Sloan font